jeffdapaz/VisualChatGPTStudio/README.md

 - If you find any bugs or unexpected behavior, please leave a comment so I can provide a fix.

-## Donations
+## Donations 🙏

 ☕ Buy me a coffee and support me to empower you more.
-Thank you! 🙏
+Thank you!

 [<img src="https://github-production-user-asset-6210df.s3.amazonaws.com/63928228/278758680-f5fc9df2-a330-4d6a-ae13-9190b7b8f57b.png" width="20%">](https://www.paypal.com/donate/?hosted_button_id=2Y55G8YYC6Q3E)

-## Release Notes
+## Release Notes 📜

 ### 2.3.0

 - Added the new models gpt-3.5-turbo-1106 and gpt-4-1106-preview (maybe not work with Azure yet).
 See [here](https://openai.com/blog/new-models-and-developer-products-announced-at-devday) for more details about these new models.
 - Add the new options "Log Request" and "Log Responses".
 If ON, all requests and/or responses to OpenAI will be logged to the Output window.
 - Commands Options reformulated.
 Now it's possible set commands by Projects and Solutions.
+- Add the new "Visual chatGPT Studio Solution Context" window, where it is possible to add items from projects to the context of requests to OpenAI.
+- Fixed a bug that was preventing an error message from being displayed in some cases if communication with OpenAI failed.
+As a result, the execution of the request was not interrupted.

 ### 2.2.2